XSY-HYH/ZIM-Zigzag-Interaction-Model/CHAP-IEM.md

 The server decrypts using the pre-configured key K and verifies the username validity.
 Upon successful verification, the server generates ID_1, packages the OK result along with ID_1, encrypts them with K, and returns the packet to the client.

 The client decrypts with K and obtains ID_1.
-At this point, the client holds both K and ID_1, but K will not be used in subsequent operations.
+At this point, the client holds both K and ID_1.
+K is retained for potential recovery but is not used for normal operation encryption.

 ### 3.2 Normal Operation Workflow